Welcome to the Biology Department

 The following topics are covered across the two years:

-Inorganic – Periodicity, Group II – The Alkaline Earth Metals, Group VII – The Halogens, Properties of Period 3 elements, Transition Metals, Reactions of Ions in Aqueous Solution.
+Inorganic – Periodicity; Group II – The Alkaline Earth Metals; Group VII – The Halogens; Properties of Period 3 elements and their oxides; Transition Metals; Reactions of Ions in Aqueous Solution

 Further details of the course can be found on the AQA website.

 Chemistry is a well-respected and intellectually demanding A Level.

 Studying Chemistry makes life a little less mysterious - it means you get to know and understand how things work.
 Pharmaceuticals, food production, materials, climate change, energy supplies, forensics, cosmetics, technology, clothing……Chemistry is everywhere!